Thamsanqa Mnyele: Biography

 In 1979, he moved to Gaborone, the capital of Botswana, where he joined the art troupe, Medu Art Ensemble, with his friend, poet Wally Serote.
 Beyond art, the ensemble published newsletters and held a famous conference in 1982 entitled "Culture and Resistance."
-While in Botswana, he joined the ANC and studied guerrilla tactics at an ANC camp in Caxito, Angola.
-In June 1985, the exiles knew that South African forces were approaching, but Mnyele did not leave early enough.
-In the morning of 14 June, he was killed by South African commandos.
+While in Botswana, he joined the ANC military wing and studied guerrilla tactics at an ANC camp in Caxito, Angola.
+At ANC he worked with printers that made posters and stickers.
+During this time, he also made the draft logo of ANC's current design.